Emeraude/BatailleNavale2.0/readme.txt

 I. How to use Bataille Navale 2.0 ?

  Actually, it's just a test version, you have to compile the files to try it.
-You need gcc, and soon the SDL library.
+You need gcc, and soon the SDL or Qt library.

 II.
 Tools used